Skip to Main Content

 Crimmigration Law (Cesar Cuauhtemoc Garcia Hernandez, 2021)

 With the areas of immigration law and criminal law increasingly overlapping, "crimmigration" law implicates unique policy concerns, including immigration detention, migrants in the criminal justice system, the right to counsel, and border policing.
+Also on HeinOnline (available on campus or remotely with ASURITE).

 Gender Violence at the U.S.-Mexico Border: Media Representation and Public Response (Hector Domínguez-Ruvalcaba & Ignacio Corona, 2010)